 - Bucket ID is the bucket you wish the new task to be placed under.
 This, as well as the Start and Due date time are optional fields.

 - Assigned User Ids will automatically prepopulate with your Microsoft ID

 Once you click save, given that there are no errors, you will see a green banner at the top of your screen stating that your flow is ready to go.

 Microsoft recommends you test your flow, so click on ‘test’ in the top right-hand corner.
 Once you test, you will be told by power automate whether your flow was successful or not.
-When I originally tested my flow, I had made an error in ‘title’.
+When I originally tested my flow, I made an error in ‘title’.
 The pre-populated if(…) automatically put the subject of the email at the start of the name, and I didn’t place a space between the two aspects of the title.
 The new title worked right away, and my flow was done!

 I edited the flow by going through My Flows on the left-hand side menu.
 You can either go into the flow, click edit in the top right corner, and again click edit in the top right-hand corner ad edit your flow from there.
 More simply if you hover your mouse over the flow under My Flows and click the pencil icon that will take you directly into the editing screen.

 This is a very simple flow, especially since it was made from a template.
 Templates are an easy way to get started with become Power Automate but can become outdated.
 It is helpful to know how to build flows from scratch.
-We cover both basic and advanced Power Automate skills in our Power Automate course.
+We cover all areas of Power Automate in our beginner, intermediate and advanced Power Automate courses.